 - 5. Board Membership Criteria.
-Candidates nominated for election or reelection to the Board of Directors should possess the following qualifications: - Personal characteristics; - -- highest personal and professional ethics, integrity and values; - -- an inquiring and independent mind; - -- practical wisdom and mature judgment. - Broad training and experience at the policy-making level in business, government, education or technology; Expertise that is useful to Halliburton and complementary to the - -- Expertise that is useful to Halliburton and complementary to the background and experience of other Board members, so that an optimum balance of members on the Board can be achieved and maintained; - -- Willingness to devote the required amount of time to carrying out the duties and responsibilities of Board membership; - -- Commitment to serve on the Board over a period of several years to develop knowledge about Halliburton's principal operations; - -- Willingness to represent the best interests of all stockholders and objectively appraise management performance; and - -- Involvement only in activities or interests that do not create a conflict with the Director's responsibilities to Halliburton and its stockholders.
+Candidates nominated for election or reelection to the Board of Directors should possess the following qualifications: - Personal characteristics; - -- highest personal and professional ethics, integrity and values; - -- an inquiring and independent mind; - -- practical wisdom and mature judgment. - Broad training and experience at the policy-making level in business, government, education or technology; - -- Expertise that is useful to Halliburton and complementary to the background and experience of other Board members, so that an optimum balance of members on the Board can be achieved and maintained; - -- Willingness to devote the required amount of time to carrying out the duties and responsibilities of Board membership; - -- Commitment to serve on the Board over a period of several years to develop knowledge about Halliburton's principal operations; - -- Willingness to represent the best interests of all stockholders and objectively appraise management performance; and - -- Involvement only in activities or interests that do not create a conflict with the Director's responsibilities to Halliburton and its stockholders.